Linearly Polarized Photon Fusion as a Precision Probe of the Tau Lepton Dipole Moments at Lepton Colliders: Introduction

 \section{Introduction}

-The anomalous magnetic (MDM) and electric (EDM) dipole moments of leptons are fundamental probes of the Standard Model (SM) and new physics (NP)~\cite{Czarnecki:2001pv, Giudice:2012ms, Kurz:2014wya, Kurz:2015bia, Kurz:2016bau, Liu:2018xkx, Liu:2020qgx, Aebischer:2021uvt, Li:2021koa, Cirigliano:2021peb, BhupalDev:2021ipu, Afik:2022vpm, Xu:2023ene, Wen:2023xxc, Cao:2023juc, ParticleDataGroup:2024cfk}.
-The CP-even MDM tests SM radiative corrections and the potential new heavy particles via quantum loops, whereas the CP-odd EDM is a particularly clean probe of new sources of CP violation.
+The anomalous magnetic dipole moments (MDM) and electric dipole moments (EDM) of leptons are fundamental probes of the Standard Model (SM) and new physics (NP)~\cite{Czarnecki:2001pv, Giudice:2012ms, Kurz:2014wya, Kurz:2015bia, Kurz:2016bau, Liu:2018xkx, Liu:2020qgx, Aebischer:2021uvt, Li:2021koa, Cirigliano:2021peb, BhupalDev:2021ipu, Afik:2022vpm, Xu:2023ene, Wen:2023xxc, Cao:2023juc, ParticleDataGroup:2024cfk}.
+The charge conjugation and parity ($CP$)-even MDM tests SM radiative corrections and the potential new heavy particles via quantum loops, whereas the $CP$-odd EDM is a particularly clean probe of new sources of $CP$ violation.
 The sensitivity of these dipole moments to NP is expected to be enhanced for heavier leptons~\cite{Giudice:2012ms}, rendering the massive $\tau$ lepton a promising probe of such effects.
 Recent results from the Fermilab Muon $g-2$ Collaboration, which have achieved unprecedented precision~\cite{Muong-2:2023cdq, Muong-2:2025xyk}, underscore the importance of these studies.
 Although recent theoretical calculations have reduced the longstanding tension between the measured muon MDM and its SM prediction~\cite{Aliberti:2025beg}, this development reinforces the need for precision studies of the $\tau$ lepton.
 Investigations of the $\tau$ dipole moments thus provide a complementary, and potentially flavor-dependent, window into NP.